 1969 – Neil Armstrong stations a Nylon flag on the moon.

-1976 – plastics in a variety of forms officially become the most used material in the world.
+1976 – plastics in various forms officially become the most used material in the world.

 1979 – First commercial mobile/portable phones were introduced.